stvkoch/LazyResult/README.md

 LazyResult are proxy design that only call function of registered object when result expected interact with loop structures or when your code try access properties of result.
 Addicional you can configure before and after callbacks, for instance, to use cache manager results.

+LazyResult can help your project in many ways, you can use LazyResult to manipulate caches, called to be late pre filters common action controllers.

 [![Build Status LazyResult stvkoch by travis-ci](https://travis-ci.org/stvkoch/LazyResult.svg)]